jaejun-lee/Like_for_Like_Sale_Analysis/README.md

 </p>

 # Business Explained
-Impulsify provide its solution to Retail as Secondary business such as Hotel Pantry, Gym retail section, Apartment Convenience store and etc. Those are good to have, but usually not that great in terms of management overhead and financial balance sheet.
-Impulsify has proven that they can improve sales and operation efficiency through sales/inventory data analytic, automated payment system and it's expertise design and setup.
+Impulsify provides its solution to Retail as Secondary business such as Hotel Pantry, Gym retail section, Apartment Convenience store, etc. Those are good to have, but usually not that great in terms of management overhead and financial balance sheet.
+Impulsify has proven that they can improve sales and operational efficiency through sales/inventory data analytic, automated payment system and it's expertise design and setup.

 # What's going on.
 After all, it's getting lots of interest from prospective customers.
 They like to develop a model to analyze sales data from the current stores and guide the business opportunity of future stores.
 It will help the customer make the business decision quickly with confidence to adopt Impulsify solutions for their stores.

 # Data
-They provided snapshot(dump) from Postgres Database and a Xcel spread sheet with aggregated sales and profit margin for each stores for year 2019.
+They provided snapshots (dump) from Postgres Database and an excel spreadsheet with aggregated sales and profit margin for each store for the year 2019.
 I combined them into Pandas DataFrame.
 There are about 460 store observations for last year.
-It's clean dataset from the established busines.
+It's a clean dataset from the established business.

 |     | property_name                                | property_code   | brand   |   num_of_rooms |   revenue |   profit_margin |   gross_profit |   id | address              | city        | state   |   zip | kind           | time_zone                  | location_type   |   flag_id | flag_name         |   brand_id | brand_name   | brand_code   | region   | hotel_size   |     spor |
 |----:|:---------------------------------------------|:----------------|:--------|---------------:|----------:|----------------:|---------------:|-----:|:---------------------|:------------|:--------|------:|:---------------|:---------------------------|:----------------|----------:|:------------------|-----------:|:-------------|:-------------|:---------|:-------------|---------:|